patricklafleur/live_store/README.md

 ## The approach

-The library does not blindly port JS/Redux to Elixir, I tried to maximize Elixir features to the best of my knowledge: pattern matching, function composition, etc.

-Since LiveView already are a process, I avoided dependencies on GenServers, Agent and the like.
+Since LiveView are processes, I avoided dependencies on GenServers, Agent and the like.

 There is no coupling to LiveView: socket, etc. Nothing prevents to use the library in a GenServer or in a distributed process.